Robert Kaplow

 Robert Kaplow (born c.
-1954) is an American novelist and teacher whose coming-of-age novel was made into a film titled Me and Orson Welles.
+1954) is an American novelist and teacher whose coming-of-age novel was made into the film Me and Orson Welles.
 The story is about "youthful creative ambition" and has received positive reviews from The New York Times which described it as "nimble, likable and smart."
 Kaplow has written nine books and used to teach English language and film studies at Summit High School in New Jersey.

 Early years

 Kaplow graduated in 1972 from Westfield High School in Westfield, where he wrote his first satirical sketches as a student.

-One of Kaplow’s latter novel is sprinkled with references to Westfield.
-“Westfield remains for me the geography of my youth.
-I’m still very drawn to the place, though I don’t live there,” Kaplow said in 2009.
+One of Kaplow's later novels is sprinkled with references to Westfield.
+"Westfield remains for me the geography of my youth.
+I'm still very drawn to the place, though I don't live there," Kaplow said in 2009.

 He graduated from Rutgers University, the state university of New Jersey.

 Me and Orson Welles

 Kaplow conceived the idea for the book while being a student at Rutgers University.
 He saw a photo in the periodical Theatre Arts Monthly from 1937 with Orson Welles with a young man.
 Kaplow wondered what the young man might have been thinking.
 He wrote the story, but it took about nine years to find a publisher.
 It was made into a film by director Richard Linklater which was released in 2009.
 The Guardian critic Sophie Martelli described the film as a "schmaltzy yet charming coming-of-age story."
 Me and Orson Welles was a New York Times bestseller and the film in 2008 starred Zac Efron and Claire Danes.
 The movie was filmed in the Gaiety Theatre on the Isle of Man.
 Kaplow's most recent novel is a satire of writers, critics, and publishers.
 For National Public Radio's Morning Edition, Mr. Kaplow created "Moe Moskowitz and the Punsters," a series of musical and satirical pop-culture parodies.
 These musical parodies were released on two CDs: Steven Spielberg, Give Me Some of Your Money and Cancel My Subscription: The Worst of NPR.

 He has been a resident of Metuchen, New Jersey.